Skip to Content

 Any excess water should drain out and can then be discarded.
 Do not let your plant sit in a pool of water.

 Dipladenias thrive in warm temperatures.
-They are not very cold tolerant plants and are not frost-hardy.
+They are not very cold-tolerant plants and are not frost-hardy.
 These tropical plants should be kept at temperatures above 65℉ (18.3℃).
-If temperatures drop below this, the plant will need to be overwintered indoors.
+If temperatures drop below this, the plant must be overwintered indoors.

 Coupled with their love for the sun, Dipladenias grow best in warm temperatures.